mnnit3007/mnnit3007/README.md

 - 👀 I’m interested in Data Science,Machine Learning and Artificial Intelligence.
 - 🌱 I’m currently learning Python,SQL,Mathematics and Statistics.
 - 💞️ I’m looking to collaborate on related projects.
-- 📫 How to reach me :- ayushks100@outlook.com
+- 📫 How to reach me :- srivastava.ayush100@gmail.com snd ayushks100@outlook.com

 <!---
 mnnit3007/mnnit3007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.